Kenny Boyle

 Coinneach Iain "Kenny" Boyle (born 13 May 1984) is a Scottish actor, playwright and novelist.

-Education and career
+Education

 Kenny Boyle was born in Stornoway, on the Isle of Lewis.
 He grew up in Cromore.
 He holds a Masters in Classical and Contemporary Text from Royal Conservatoire of Scotland.
 He also holds an undergraduate degree in English Literature and Theatre Studies from the University of Strathclyde.